 A customer-driven strategy for any business means moving away from treating your product as the guiding light for your business decisions, and instead focusing on the people who use that product.
 It’s a contrast to the product-driven strategy that many companies adopt by default, and comes with several unique advantages that can help you stand out despite changing market pressures and rising customer expectations.

 But it doesn’t stop there.
-Building a customer-centric supply chain also means providing insights to your customers and working collaboratively to improve not just your own operation, but the overall business ecosystem as well.
+Building a customer-focused supply chain also means providing insights to your customers and working collaboratively to improve not just your own operation, but the overall business ecosystem as well.
 In order to have a customer-driven strategy, you have to share data in an open environment, which in turn allows you to mutually solve supply chain challenges.
 A good example of this is using new technologies and predictive intelligence to reduce backhauls and empty miles.
 By collaborating with those outside of your immediate organizational sphere, you can achieve efficiencies and cost savings that would never have been possible before — savings that you can then pass on to your customers.

 In the consumer space, it’s often a perfectly viable business strategy to sell a product or service that your customers never even thought they might want until you presented it to them.
 This is one of the driving forces behind businesses like Uber, Amazon Prime, Grubhub and Hello Fresh.
 It’s also why a small business that specializes in beautiful handcrafted goods or high-quality, artisanal foods and drinks can drive major business growth through services like Instagram — simply showing off their product and enticing consumers’ interest.